mczubak2/daietto/wp-content/plugins/webp-converter-for-media/readme.txt

 **4.** Settings of plugin - please take a screenshot of the ENTIRE page and send it to me.

-**5.** Do you use CDN?
-If so, please see the question **"Does the plugin support CDN?"** in plugin FAQ.

-**6.** Please do the test, which is described in the FAQ in question `How to check if plugin works?`.
+**5.** Please do the test, which is described in the FAQ in question `How to check if plugin works?`.
 Please send a screenshot of Devtools with test results.

-**7.** Content of your `.htaccess` files from directories `/wp-content`, `/wp-content/uploads` and `/wp-content/uploads-webpc` *(pasting the code using the `CODE` shortcode in the editor)*.

-**8.** Do you use any plugin filters or actions from this FAQ?
+**6.** Do you use any plugin filters or actions from this FAQ?
 If so, list them all.

-**9.** What plugin version are you using?
+**7.** What plugin version are you using?
 If it is not the latest then update and check everything again.

-**10.** Used Wordpress version.

-**11.** A list of all the plugins you use.
+**8.** A list of all the plugins you use.
 Have you tried checking the plugin operation by turning off all others and activating the default theme?
 If not, please try whenever possible. **This is very important because other plugins or themes can cause problems.** Therefore, we recommend disabling all necessary plugins and enabling the default theme.

-Please remember to include the answers for all 11 questions by adding a thread.
+Please remember to include the answers for all questions by adding a thread.
 It is much easier and accelerate the solution of your problem.

 = Error on plugin settings screen? =

 If you have an error on the plugin settings screen, first of all please read it carefully.
 They are displayed when there is a problem with the configuration of your server or website.

 The messages are designed to reduce the number of support requests that are repeated.
 It saves your and our time.
-If you have information in the message that you should contact the administrator of your server, please do so.

-When contacting the administrator, give him all the information available in the message.
-If you still cannot solve the problem, please contact us.

-We want to solve as many similar problems as possible automatically.
-This eliminates the need to wait for our response and you can try to solve the problem alone.
-This is very important for us.
+Please read [this thread](https://wordpress.org/support/topic/server-configuration-error-what-to-do/) for more information.

+= Server configuration error on Cloudflare =

+For Cloudflare servers, a recurring problem is the error code **rewrites_cached**.
+To solve this problem, you need to disable the cache for the website from the server.

+Please follow the steps below:
+- Enter Cloudflare management panel and then to **Page Rules** Tab.
+- Click **Create page rule** button.
+- Enter your domain name.
+- Choose **Cache Level** option, set **Bypass** value and click **Save** button.
+- Click **Save and Deploy** button.

 = Error while converting? =